Willie E. May

-Willie E. May is an American chemist who was director of the United States' National Institute of Standards and Technology (NIST) and the U.S. Under Secretary of Commerce for Standards and Technology.
+Willie E. May is an American chemist who was the 15th director of the United States' National Institute of Standards and Technology (NIST) and the U.S. Under Secretary of Commerce for Standards and Technology.
 He has been active in international organizations, collaborating with others in Brazil, China, and the European Union.

 May has made important contributions to measurement science, with application to national and global problems including global warming and food security.
 He was involved in assessing baseline hydrocarbon levels in Prince William Sound prior to the building of the Trans-Alaska Pipeline System.
 He has developed protocols for the collection of environmental samples suitable for trace organic analysis, including techniques in liquid chromatography.

 Early life and education

 Willie May was born in Birmingham, Alabama and received a Bachelor of Science degree in chemistry from Knoxville College in 1968.
 He went on to earn a Ph.D. in analytical chemistry from the University of Maryland in 1977.